kayjan/bigtree/docs/gettingstarted/demo/dag.md

 # 📋 DAG Demonstration

+Conceptually, DAGs are made up of nodes, and they are synonymous; a dag is a node.
+In bigtree implementation, node refers to the `DAGNode` class, whereas dag refers to the `DAG` class.
+DAG is implemented as a wrapper around a DAGNode to implement dag-level methods (for construct/export etc.) for a more intuitive API.

 Compared to nodes in tree, nodes in DAG are able to have multiple parents.

 ## Construct DAG